jpivarski/causality-not-actual/README.md

 </p>

 Select cells and control-enter (Windows, Linux) or command-enter (Mac) to run them in the slideshow.
 Use the arrows on the bottom-right to navigate between slides.

+You will probably also want to increase your browser window's zoom to 150‒200%, using control-+ (Windows, Linux) or command-+ (Mac).